gep13/gep13/input/blog/an-interesting-kindle-cover.md

 Title: An interesting Kindle cover
 Published: 10/10/2012
 Tags:
-- Cover
+- cover
-- GearZap
+- gearzap
-- Kindle
+- kindle
 ---

 _DISCLAIMER:_ I was recently approached by [GearZap.com](http://www.gearzap.com/) to do an unbiased review of one of the products from their site.
 The following is the result of that review.